Start a no-obligation FREE travel club trial account and claim $3,000 in travel credits to get started. Extend from just from $8 to $19 per month.

 Resort apartment complexes can be difficult to assess.
 Most so-called resorts in Australia and some properties in places like Hawaii are buildings made up of individually owned apartments (aka. condominiums) managed by an on-site manager or a letting agent.
 The rental pool (apartments/condos available for holiday rental) can be made up of several standards of rooms (apartments).
 Fully-owned complexes in Australia and elsewhere tend to offer similar standards of accommodation across the board.

 Managers of older resort apartment complexes in Australia tend to establish a self-rating that reflects the average standard of apartments, considering how many have been recently renovated.
-They also compare to other similar properties in the area and some try to complete for business based on setting a higher-than-reasonable star-rating.
+They often compare to other similar properties in the area when establishing a rating.
+Unfortunately some try to compete for business based on setting a higher-than-reasonable star-rating.
 This is important to understand and something to observe.
-Newer holiday apartment/resort complexes (up to 12 years old) offer a higher, more consistent and reliable standard.
+Newer holiday apartment/resort complexes (up to 12 years old) usually offer a higher, more consistent and reliable standard.

 We read guest reviews all day every day and have become attuned to assessing properties based on guest feedback.
 In general, a high percentage of favourable recent reviews means the property is worth consideration when we are selecting accommodation for travellers.
 We also look at the review trend going back over time.